alex-bellon/wikipedia/README.md

 - [Beale ciphers](https://en.wikipedia.org/wiki/Beale_ciphers) - a set of three ciphertexts, one of which allegedly states the location of a buried treasure of gold, silver and jewels estimated to be worth over US$43 million as of January 2018.
 - [Blowfish (cipher)](https://en.wikipedia.org/wiki/Blowfish_(cipher)) - a symmetric-key block cipher, designed in 1993 by Bruce Schneier and included in many cipher suites and encryption products.
 - [ChaCha](https://en.wikipedia.org/wiki/Salsa20#ChaCha_variant) - aim to increase the diffusion per round while achieving the same or slightly better performance.
+- [Chaocipher](https://en.wikipedia.org/wiki/Chaocipher) - a cipher method invented by John Francis Byrne in 1918 and described in his 1953 autobiographical Silent Years.
+He believed Chaocipher was simple, yet unbreakable.
+Byrne stated that the machine he used to encipher his messages could be fitted into a cigar box.
+He offered cash rewards for anyone who could solve it.
 - [Commitment scheme](https://en.wikipedia.org/wiki/Commitment_scheme) - a cryptographic primitive that allows one to commit to a chosen value (or chosen statement) while keeping it hidden to others, with the ability to reveal the committed value later.
 Commitment schemes are designed so that a party cannot change the value or statement after they have committed to it: that is, commitment schemes are binding.
 - [Coppersmith's attack](https://en.wikipedia.org/wiki/Coppersmith%27s_attack) - a class of cryptographic attacks on the public-key cryptosystem RSA based on the Coppersmith method.
 - [Coppersmith method](https://en.wikipedia.org/wiki/Coppersmith_method) - a method to find small integer zeroes of univariate or bivariate polynomials modulo a given integer.